Swiss, Premium, Performance Cycling

 Pushed to the limits by the World’s Fastest Athletes

 The devil hides himself in the details; for an athlete at the very pinnacle of his sport, there are very few things that can impact their performance.
 Technology, in terms of equipment, is undoubtedly the biggest differentiating factor and greater than the margins of physiological improvement.
 At BMC, we have been listening to and observing riders for years – whether professional or recreational.
-Cadel Evans, Taylor Phinney, Thor Hushovd, Ralf Näf, Julien Absalon, Corrine Abraham - we have used the world’s top athletes over the years to thrash and test our bikes.
+Cadel Evans, Taylor Phinney, Thor Hushovd, Ralf Näf, Julien Absalon, Corrine Abraham - we have used the world’s top athletes over the years to test our bikes.
 They are an intrinsic step in the research, development and production process, riding our prototypes and giving us feedback as we go along.

 The roots of BMC are laid down by its founders in the form of Bike Manufacturing Company – licensing RALEIGH bikes.